ti-cortex-m4/demo-java-completablefuture/doc/article.md

-#### Methods to check the status
+#### Methods to verify futures

-To check the status of a future, the `CompletableFuture` class has _non-blocking_ methods to check whether the future is uncompleted or completed in various ways.
+To verify futures, the `CompletableFuture` class has _non-blocking_ methods to check whether the future is uncompleted or completed normally exceptionally on canceled.

-Summary of the methods to check the status of futures
+Summary of the methods to verify futures

 <table>